poinck/ocelot/README.md

 - *"monsterwm" is similar to [catwm](https://github.com/pyknite/catwm) and "dwm"*

 **ocelot:**
-"ocelot" is a minimal tiling window manager bundle forked from "monsterwm" with a customized "config.h", side-panel support and a lot of scripts and resources to feel at home right from the start.
+"ocelot" is a minimal tiling window manager bundle forked from "monsterwm" with a customized "config.h" and a side-panel instead of a top-panel.

-*NOTICE: The side-panel is currently under construction; I recommend to set `PANEL_WIDTH 0` to use top-panel instead.*
+*NOTICE: The top-panel support is now officially unsupported.*

 ![ocelot](/ocelot.png)